Computer Sciences and Information Systems

 CIS 1020 Challenge Exam Information

-The CIS 1020 Challenge Exam consists of FIVE separate sections:
+The CIS 1020 Challenge Exam consists of FOUR separate sections using the current version of Office:

 - Computer Terminology and Theory – 50 multiple choice/matching questions.

-A free sample exam is available in BB 312 to all prospective examinees.
+A free sample exam is available online to all prospective examinees.
 The CIS Department strongly recommends that students take the sample exam to become familiar with the testing environment before taking the actual exam.
-This sample exam gives a few questions in each area that are similar to questions/activities on the actual exam.
-A student can take the sample exam three times each semester subject to available seating.

 After a student has taken the sample exam, if he/she is ready to take the actual Challenge Exam, these are the steps that should be followed:

-- You must sign up at least 24 hours in advance of your desired testing date/time.
+- You must contact the testing center at least 24 hours in advance of your desired testing date/time.

-- Make sure you allow four hours to take the exam.
+- Make sure you allow three hours to take the exam.

 - You must bring your receipt and a valid picture ID (Student ID, Driver's License or State ID)